ResetXPDR/MSFS2020_AutoFPS/README.md

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>

 This utility is a new development that is a simplification of, and a slightly different concept to, DynamicLOD_ResetEdition.
 It aims to improve MSFS performance and smoothness by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use GUI and provides features such as:<br/>
-- Automatic TLOD adjustment to achieve a user-defined target FPS band based on pre or user-defined maximum and minimum TLODs,<br/>
+- Automatic TLOD adjustment, only in the air, to achieve a user-defined target FPS band based on pre or user-defined maximum and minimum TLODs,
-- TLOD minimum on ground/landing option, which prioritises TLOD over FPS during these flight phases and also averts exacerbating existing texture tearing issues with DX12,</br>
+- (v0.4.1) TLOD minimum on ground/landing option, which prioritises TLOD over FPS during these flight phases and also averts exacerbating existing texture tearing issues with DX12,
+- (v0.4.2) Choose between VFR and IFR flight types, which changes the flight phases where the app prioritises FPS or TLOD,
+- (v0.4.2) Auto raising and lowering of the minimum TLOD option, depending on low altitude performance being either very favourable or poor respectively,
+- Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flights are so varied that a single target FPS value is not always appropriate,
-- Cloud quality decrease option for when FPS can't be achieved at the lowest desired TLOD,<br/>
+- Cloud quality decrease option for when FPS can't be achieved at the lowest desired TLOD,
-- Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band,<br/>
+- Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band,
-- Automatic pause when MSFS loses focus option, particularly useful if using FG due to varying FPS when MSFS gains or loses focus,</br>
-- Automatic FPS settling timer on MSFS graphics mode and focus changes to allow FPS to stabilise before being acted upon,</br>
-- Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,<br>
+- Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,
-- A greatly simplified GUI option that uses pre-defined settings for an automated experience suited to most user scenarios, and</br>
+- A greatly simplified non-expert UI option that uses pre-defined settings for an automated experience suited to most user scenarios, and
-- Auto restoration of original settings changed by the utility.<br/><br/>
+- Auto restoration of original MSFS settings changed by the utility.<br/><br/>

 **Really, really important:**<br>
 - Do not even mention, let alone try to discuss, this app on the MSFS official forums, even in personal messages, as they have taken the view that this app modifies licenced data, regardless of how harmless the way in which the app does it, and is therefore a violation of their Terms of Service and Code of Conduct for that website.
 If you do so, your post/personal message will be flagged by moderators and you may get banned from the MSFS official forums.
 You have been warned!